Jela Špitková: Concerts

-After her studies, Špitková founded the Suchoň Quartet and the Slovakian Trio, gave televised concerts, and made many recordings.
+After her studies, Špitková founded the Suchoň Quartet and the Slovak Trio, gave televised concerts, and made many recordings.
 She performed with the Bratislava Women's Chamber Orchestra.
 From 1975 until 1980 Špitková gave more than 800 concerts in 60 countries.
 In 1979 she was appointed concertmaster of the Radio symphony orchestra of Copenhagen. Špitková then became tutti of the Mozarteum Orchestra and was also concertmaster of the Gärtnerplatz - Theater Orchestra in Munich.
 She produced many recordings and also performed as a soloist. Špitková was concertmaster of the Vienna Bach Soloists and the Orchestra Sinfonica Brasileira.

 Teaching

-From 1975 Špitková taught as an assistant at the Music Academy of Bratislava.
+From 1975, Špitková taught as an assistant at the Music Academy of Bratislava.
 From 1980 she was the assistant of Sándor Vegh at the Mozarteum Salzburg.
 From 1985 until 2012 Špitková taught at the University of music in Vienna and worked there as a university professor.
 In 1998 she became a professor at the state academy of music in Banská Bystrica and since 2006 professor at the academy of music in Prague.
 Her students play as soloists, or are members of orchestras such as the Vienna Philharmonic, the Metropolitan Opera Orchestra New York and the Miami Philharmonic...